Mohammad Ruhul Amin: Legacy

 Ro Ro Ferry Bir Shreshtha Ruhul Amin was named after him.
 The Bangladesh Navy warship BNS Shaheed Ruhul Amin is named after him.
-Bir Shrestha Ruhul Amin Sarani is a road in Saidpur cantonment, Saidpur, Nilphamari which is named after him.
+Bir Shrestha Ruhul Amin Sarani is a road in Saidpur Cantonment, Saidpur, Nilphamari which is named after him.
 Bir Shrestha Shahid Ruhul Amin Stadium in Chittagong is named after him.

 He had three daughters and two sons.
-His youngest son lives in poverty and struggles to make a living.